(416) 658-1818free case evaluation 1

 Building a Strong Defence

 Building a robust defence involves several key steps.
-Your lawyer will collect and analyze evidence, interview witnesses, and consult with experts to challenge the prosecution's case.
-By meticulously examining every detail, your lawyer can identify weaknesses in the prosecution's evidence and develop a compelling defence.
+Your lawyer will collect and analyse evidence, interview witnesses, and consult with experts to challenge the prosecution’s case.
+By meticulously examining every detail, your lawyer can identify weaknesses in the prosecution’s evidence and develop a compelling defence.

 Negotiations and Court Representation